EAA Launches Turn-Back Study

 Key Takeaways:

-• The Experimental Aircraft Association (EAA) has initiated a study on 180-degree turn-backs following engine failures on takeoff to enhance aviation safety.
+• The Experimental Aircraft Association (EAA) has launched a study on 180-degree turn-backs to the runway following engine failures on takeoff to enhance aviation safety.

-• This study was prompted by an NTSB report highlighting engine failure on takeoff/climb-out as a significant contributor to general aviation accidents.
+• This initiative is in response to an NTSB report identifying engine failure on takeoff/climb-out as a significant contributor to general aviation accidents.

 See a mistake?
 Contact us.